superfunc/maybe/readme.md

 maybe
 --

-A (hopefully) pragmatic implementation of the maybe monad, also known as optional in other languages.
+An implementation of the maybe type, also known as option or optional in other languages.

-Monads can be a weird, scary concept at first.
-But they are a very powerful pattern for structuring computation.
-Maybe is a very concrete, simple example of the pattern that can help structure our code.
-For examples of this, see the examples/ folder.
+The benefit provided by such a type is the ability to encapsulate otherwise tedious chain of if/else checks, for a concrete example of this, see [example](src/examples/example.nim).

 ## Installation
 Should be installed via [nimble](http://github.com/nimrod-code/nimble)